 Wet macular degeneration

-Wet macular degeneration is less common but more serious.
+Wet macular degeneration is less common, but more serious.
 Vision loss may be faster and more noticeable.
 You may suddenly see dark spots, blank spots, wavy lines, and dim colors in the center of your vision.
-If wet macular degeneration is caught early, certain treatments, such as injections, photodynamic therapy, or laser surgery, may help to slow further vision loss.
+If wet macular degeneration is caught early, certain treatments, such as injections, photodynamic therapy, or laser surgery, may help to slow further vision loss or even improve vision.